-- Core domains and historical perspectives in psychology (PS 2210) - Variability and diversity of psychological functioning (PS 2257) - The role of biological systems in psychological experience (BI 1000) - Basic tools in statistics (PS 2147) - Developmental and cognitive processes (PS 2207, PS 2236) - · A measure of knowledge in an array of social sciences (two level 4 modules in social sciences)
+- Core domains and historical perspectives in psychology (PS 1000, PS 1001, PS 2010) - Variability and diversity of psychological functioning (PS 2257) - The role of biological systems in psychological experience (PS 1000, PS 2207) - Basic tools in statistics (PS 2047) - Developmental and cognitive processes (PS 1000, PS 1001, PS 2207, PS 2236) - The research conducted within the Department (PS 2260) - The nature and principles of qualitative inquiry (PS 2010, PS 2257).

-- Reason scientifically and describe the relationship between theory and evidence (PS 2257, PS 2207, PS 2236) - · Reason statistically (PS 2147)
+- Reason scientifically and describe the relationship between theory and evidence (PS 2257, PS 2207, PS 2236) - Reason statistically (PS 2047).

-- Understand numerical, statistical and other forms of data (PS 2147) - Describe relevant ethical principles (PS 2207, PS 2257, PS 2236)
+- Understand numerical, statistical and other forms of data (PS 2047) - Describe relevant ethical principles (PS 2260, PS 2207, PS 2257, PS) - Understand psychology in scientific context (PS 2010, PS 2257).

-II.a.
+II.
 Diploma of Higher Education in Psychology

-Upon completion of levels 4 and 5 (245 credits), students will be able to i) demonstrate familiarity with major concepts, theoretical perspectives, empirical findings and historical trends, ii) demonstrate detailed knowledge of the major findings and debates in developmental and cognitive processes, as well as personality, individual differences and biopsychology, iii) identify variations in behavior related to sociocultural differences, iv) identify the connection of psychology with other disciplines, v) critically evaluate a range of research paradigms, research methods and measurement techniques, including psychometrics and qualitative methods, vi) reason scientifically and criticizing the relationship between theory and evidence, vii) develop an understanding of the ethical standards in academic and applied psychology, viii) employing small scale research under supervision using a broad range of techniques through practical activities.
+Upon completion of levels 4 and 5 (240 credits), students will be able to i) demonstrate familiarity with major concepts, theoretical perspectives, empirical findings and historical trends, ii) demonstrate detailed knowledge of the major findings and debates in developmental and cognitive processes, as well as personality, biopsychology, and individual and social differences, iii) identify variations in behavior related to sociocultural differences, iv) recognize psychology's role in the development of scientific inquiry by identifying the connection of psychology with other disciplines, v) critically evaluate a range of research paradigms, research methods and measurement techniques, including psychometrics and qualitative methods, vi) reason scientifically and criticizing the relationship between theory and evidence, vii) develop an understanding of the ethical standards in psychological science and practice, viii) employing small scale research under supervision using a broad range of techniques through practical activities.